reeddunkle/Codjo/Problem2_Sorted_Search/README.md

 Explicit Goals
 ----

+During the code review for [Problem1](https://github.com/reeddunkle/Codjo/tree/master/Problem1_Richie_Rich) we talked about optimizing for time and space.
+In the References directory I wrote an [explaination of these concepts](https://github.com/reeddunkle/Codjo/blob/master/References/Optimizing.md) (5-min read), and included are terms which I'll use for this problem like "linear time".
+The first goal is to read that.

 This is first an exercise in problem solving.
 Finding an element in a list in linear time is pretty straight forward.
-You go through the list until you find it, right?
+You loop through the list until you find it.
+This isn't a bad place to start, though.
+This is goal number 2.

-The challenge is to learn a better way.
+In this problem I challenge you to learn a better way.
+That's goal number 3, and the true goal of this problem..
 I'll publish some hints in the upcoming days if you can't think of how you could do this.

-During the code review for [Problem1](https://github.com/reeddunkle/Codjo/tree/master/Problem1_Richie_Rich) we talked about optimizing for time and space.
-In the [references](https://github.com/reeddunkle/Codjo/tree/master/References) directory, I've published an article explaining these concepts, and some of the terms I'll use for this problem, like "linear run-time".
+1. Read this 5-min read on [Optimization](https://github.com/reeddunkle/Codjo/blob/master/References/Optimizing.md)

-1. Find the index in `listy` at which element x occurs
-2. Look for a way to do this in less than N (linear) run-time (`O(n)`)
+2. Find the index in `listy` at which element x occurs **3.
+Look for a way to do this in less than linear time (`O(n)`)**
-3. Write well-named functions and variables
+4. Write well-named functions and variables
-4. (Don't use the `index` method)
+5. (Don't use the `index` method)

 Extra Goals
 ----